skip to Main Content

 The San Diego family court has multiple locations.
 The main courthouse is located at 1100 Union Street, San Diego, CA 92101.
 This courthouse also has several branches located throughout the county, including locations in El Cajon, Vista, and Chula Vista.

-It’s always best to check with the court or your attorney to confirm the location of your specific case.
+Always check with the court or your attorney to confirm the location of your specific case.

 Get the Best Divorce Lawyers in San Diego